anima-libera/qwy2/README.md

 ### Controls

-At the time of writing this README (that may not be quite kept in sync with the changes made to Qwy2), I have hardcoded some of my personal Minecraft controls, which is why *jumping is right-click* (don't ask), and forward/backward/left/right is ZQSD (AZERTY keyboard).
+At the time of writing this README (that may not be quite kept in sync with the changes made to Qwy2), I have hardcoded some of my personal Minecraft controls, which is why *jumping is right-click* (don't ask), and forward/left/backward/right is ZQSD (AZERTY keyboard).
 This should change in the (near?) future and be configurable!
 The rest of the controls can be found either by searching the event loop in the source code or by trying all the keys (keys that have an effect on settings will result in some message being printed, that should help).

 ### What this project will become (if my motivation does not disappear into the void again)?

 Minecraft is very cool, but like all games that generate the world (or anything) procedurally, we eventually grow accustomed with what does not change (the block types, the biomes, the entities, the interface, etc.).
 I used to install a lot of mods that added content to the world generation, the entities, etc. to maintain the fact that I could always find new stuff when exploring.
 This is what turns me on: discovering new, unexpected stuff.
 Qwy2 is meant to eventually get a powerful procedural generation that will be able to generate new biome types, new block types, new entities, new laws of physics, new dimensions, new structures, new items, etc. Imagine how cool would that be!
 Obviously, some stuff would sill have to be hardcoded, but I want the hardcoded boarder to be one level farther than Minecraft about a lot of ingame concepts to make Qwy2 worlds and parts of worlds feel more unique.

-Also the build height limits are extremely frustrating, so Qwy2 will have infinite world generating in all 3 axis (6 directions).
+Also the build height limits are extremely frustrating, so Qwy2 has infinite world generating in all 3 axis (6 directions).

 Note: For now, these are nothing more than hopes and dreams that everyone could have.
 I hope the Force will help me keep focucing on this project until these become fully implemented features!